The Mountain Gorillas of Rwanda

 Unlike any other trip we've done, this trek is exceptional in that you don't have to carry your gear!
 Porters are available to carry your pack, tripod, extra clothes, etc. for a modest tip per day, and this is a real luxury that should not be passed up!
 Trekking suddenly becomes nothing more than a hike, as you are not burdened by your gear.

 Once we're near the gorillas you'll be asked to get the gear you'll need, and you won't need much.
 You won't need to carry more than two cameras -- perhaps with one mounted with a 70-200 2.8, 120-300 2.8, or 100-400, and another with a wide-angle lens or wide-angle zoom.
-If you are a Canon shooter, the 28-300mm lens is perfect.
-Nikon's 18-200 is a good choice for that brand, and off-brand lenses often cover these focal lengths.
-A tripod is especially handy for the lighting conditions, but some people find using one challenging and elct to handhold, or to use a monopod, or even use their tripod as a monopod.
-We too do this at times..
+A tripod is especially handy for the lighting conditions, but faster ISO films and fast lens may eliminate that need.
 Again, we'll be offering full support regarding what equipment you'll need to all our registered participants.
-For the hour with the gorillas you'll be carrying the equipment you'll be using -- so going light makes sense, but again, you simply won't need 'big glass' or a lot of acessories.
+For the hour with the gorillas you'll be carrying the equipment you'll be using -- so going light makes sense, but again, you simply won't need 'big glass' or a lot of accessories.

 The price does not include lunch and dinner in Nairobi upon return, tip for camera porters, tips for room stewards and luggage porters, drinks at all meals, personal items or the single supplement if private lodging is requested.